Sugarc0de/pig-coding-questions/README.md

 Dog wants to optimize cooking time so that he can cook as fast as possible.
 Given each ingredient in a tuple (ingredient_name, preparation_duration, cooking_duration), input `t` is a list of ingredient tuples.
 For example, `t = [('meat', 4, 7), ('pepper', 5, 3), ('cabbage', 5, 2), ('green onions', 1, 1)]`.
 In the above example, it takes 4 minutes to prepare meat, and 7 minutes to cook it.

 Find the minimum time it takes to cook everything.
 Assume dog can only prepare one ingredient at a time, but is able to cook multiple things at the same time.
+And he can prepare the next item while cooking.

 Exmple 1: